TheNewTimeGamer/dev-case/Readme.md

 ## Case one
 Case one is a simple page simulating the requirements of the first assignment.

-This parameters are set to that of [Rimac Nevera](https://en.wikipedia.org/wiki/Rimac_Nevera).
+Its parameters are set to that of [Rimac Nevera](https://en.wikipedia.org/wiki/Rimac_Nevera).

 With additional parameters supplied by the assignment, such as the car being purple.